-However, the on-demand nature of our approach precludes the use of the classical IP autoconfiguration techniques.
-Those techniques usually assume a permanently connected broadcast medium and work on top of IP, whereas by default our approach has no IP connectivity.
+However, the on-demand nature of our approach precludes the use of the classical autoconfiguration techniques.
+Those techniques assume a permanently connected broadcast medium and work on top of IP, whereas by default our approach has no IP connectivity.
 Therefore, we must use novel autoconfiguration techniques integrating IrDA and TCP/IP.

 Also, our solution doesn't solve all usage models and network configurations.
-One of the most important restrictions is that we can't connect to devices out of range if there is no infrastructure.
-Some usages and configurations require multi-hop routing and permanent TCP/IP connectivity, and in those specific cases more traditional solutions can be used [12].
+Some usages and configurations require multi-hop routing and permanent TCP/IP connectivity, and in those specific cases more traditional solutions can be used.